lucas30-c/complete-javascript-course/13-Advanced-DOM-Bankist/starter/notes/p193-event delegation.md

 ### What is Event Delegation?

-Event delegation is a technique in JavaScript where you leverage event bubbling to manage events for multiple elements by using a single event listener on a common ancestor element.
+Event delegation is a technique where you leverage event bubbling to manage events for multiple elements by using a single event listener on a common ancestor element.
 Instead of attaching individual event listeners to each element, you attach one event listener to a parent element, which then "delegates" the event handling to the appropriate child element.

 ### How Event Delegation Works: